rhizomik/redefer-rdf2svg/README.md

     mvn clean package

-A **prebuild WAR** file is available from: http://rhizomik.net/html/redefer/rdf2svg.war
+A **prebuilt WAR** file is available from: http://rhizomik.net/html/redefer/rdf2svg.war

 **RDF2SVG** requires that **Graphviz** is installed in the machine it is deployed in. **Graphviz** can be downloaded from http://www.graphviz.org.
 Once installed, **configure** RDF2SVG so it can find it.
 In the